Reptoman

 Herp Photo of the Day: Rattlesnake Friday!

-This Hagen’s Pit Viper wants to get up close and personal with you in our Herp Photo of the day, uploaded by kingsnake.com user knotsnake !
+Happy Rattlesnake Friday!
+Isn’t this a gorgeous Southern Pacific Rattlesnake in our Herp Photo of the day, uploaded by kingsnake.com user Canes05 !
 Be sure to tell them you liked it here!
-On Rattlesnake Friday, we celebrate all forms of venomous reptiles to promote conservation of them world wide!
-Upload your own […]
+As always on Friday, we celebrate all of our venomous reptiles for their contribution to the world.
+Upload your own reptile and amphibian […]

 Read the rest of this entry »